 5. Use Leather Cleaners

-There are several leather cleaners, sprays, conditioners, and protectors that are available in the market today.
+Several leather cleaners, sprays, conditioners, and protectors are available in the market today.
 Some of them are all-in-one solutions, which means that they clean, condition, and protect any type of synthetic leather.
-Here’s some of them:
+Listed below are some of the most popular ones:

 6. If All Else Fails, Try a Faux Leather Repair Kit